tailaiw/python-boilerplate/README.md

 ## Usage

 Run `mkpythondir <project-name> [python-version]` to create a new project.
-If Python version is not specified, use the global Python version configured by pyenv or the local Python version (if configured by pyenv) in the current directory.
+If the Python version is not specified, use the global Python version configured by pyenv or the local Python version (if configured by pyenv) in the current directory.
 The command does the following:

-1. Create a directory with the project name and make it a git repository.
+1. Create a directory with the project name and make it a Git repository.
 2. Create an empty readme.
-3. Initialize pre-commit hooks for formatting ([black](https://black.readthedocs.io/), [isort](https://pycqa.github.io/isort/), and [docformatter](https://docformatter.readthedocs.io/)).
+3. Initialize pre-commit hooks for formatting [black](https://black.readthedocs.io/),  docstring formatter [docformatter](https://docformatter.readthedocs.io/), linter [ruff](https://beta.ruff.rs/docs/), and type checker [mypy](https://mypy.readthedocs.io/).
-4. Configure tox to run linter ([flake8](https://flake8.pycqa.org/) and [mypy](https://mypy.readthedocs.io/)).
+4. Configure tox to run formatting and linting checks.
 5. Create a Poetry virtual environment for the project with necessary development dependencies.
-I don't install black, isort, flake8, or mypy using pipx "globally" because different projects may requires different versions (you and your collaborators will hate each other if using different versions of black).
+I don't install black, docformatter, ruff, or mypy using pipx "globally" because different projects may require different versions (you and your collaborators will hate each other if using different versions of black).
 6. Make an initial commit.

 ## IDE Configuration